Key establishment \`a la Merkle in a quantum world: Merkle's Original Scheme and How to Break and Partially Repair It with Quantum Computers

 Shortly thereafter, Whitfield Diffie and Martin Hellman discovered a cele\-brated method for public-key establishment that makes the cryptanalytic effort \emph{appar\-ently} exponentially harder than the legitimate effort~\cite{DH}.
-However, no proof is known that the Diffie-Hellman scheme is secure at all since it relies on the conjectured difficulty of extracting discrete logarithms, an assumption doomed to fail whenever quantum computers become available.
+However, no proof is known that the Diffie-Hellman scheme is secure at all since it relies on the conjectured difficulty of extracting discrete logarithms, an assumption doomed to fail whenever quantum computers become available~\cite{shor}.
 In~contrast, Merkle's \mbox{approach} offers provable quadratic security against any possible classical attack, under the sole assumption that $f$ cannot be inverted by any other means than exhaus\-tive search.

-Next, we explain why Merkle's original proposal becomes completely insecure if the eavesdropper is capable of quantum computation (Merkle's published ``puzzles''~\cite{merkle78} are equally insecure).
-We~then sketch a protocol from Ref.~\cite{ICQNM} that is not completely broken.
-This is be achieved by granting similar quantum computation capabilities to one of the legitimate communicating parties.
+Next, we explain why Merkle's original proposal becomes completely insecure if the eavesdropper is capable of quantum computation (Merkle's published ``puzzles''~\cite{merkle78} are equally insecure~\cite{ICQNM}).
+We~then sketch our earlier solution for a protocol that is not completely broken~\cite{ICQNM}.
+This is achieved by granting similar quantum computation capabilities to one of the legitimate communicating parties.